 620. Theories and Systems of Psychology (5).
-CORE COURSE.A study of historical developments leading to various systematic foundations in contemporary psychology.
+CORE COURSE.
+A study of historical developments leading to various systematic foundations in contemporary psychology.
 Offered Winter and Summer quarters.

 621. Community Psychology (5).
 CORE COURSE.Introducing the general area of community psychology.
 Theory and practice are described with emphasis on community service, agencies and resources.
-Offered Fall and Spring quarters.

-Advanced Behavior Pathology (5).
+623. Advanced Behavior Pathology (5).
 Pr., PG 611 or 10 hrs. of graduate psychology credit.